You Earned a Ticket!

 It’s 3:00 in the afternoon on a typical weekday.
 School is out.
 Where do kids go next and what do they do?

-School communities design their after-school offerings in very different ways, reflecting the influence and prioritization of local needs, local leadership, local partnerships, and of course, local funding.
 Should after-school programs serve as a continuation of the school day?
 (Sometimes.)
-Should they be the solution for how students get the space and web access they need to do their homework?
+Should they provide the space and technology needed for homework?
 (Sometimes.)
 Should they provide educational enrichment activities?
 (Sometimes.)
 Should they be centers of athletics, performing arts, and career awareness?
 (Sometimes.)
 Should they just be a safe, supervised place for kids to have fun and relax after the school day?
+Or a program to prevent kids from gathering in uncontrolled ways?
 (You get the picture.)

 Perhaps most critically: who is supposed to pay for these opportunities?
 Because, as always, the golden rule applies: Whoever's got the gold makes the rules.

-Federal, State and Local all chip in
+Federal, State and Local all chip in.
+Sometimes.

 Are after-school programs a good use of funds?